 Japan’s halal food market poised for growth amid rising Muslim demand

-Japan’s halal food sector is entering a pivotal phase, fueled by growing demand from Muslim-majority countries and an anticipated influx of Muslim tourists for upcoming international events.
+As Japan’s halal food sector enters a decisive stage, its growth is being fueled by growing demand from Muslim-majority countries and an anticipated influx of Muslim tourists for upcoming international events.

-The market's growth is being shaped by Indonesia’s halal product assurance law, which will soon require mandatory halal certification for all imported goods.
-This shift is already having ripple effects in Japan.
+One major influence on the market is Indonesia’s halal product assurance law, which will soon require mandatory halal certification for all imported goods.

 “There are currently more than 1,000 halal-certified companies in Japan, primarily focused on exports,” says Hind Remon, chairperson of the Japan Halal Association (JHA).
 “While food remains a key category, demand is now expanding to include raw materials used in cosmetics, ahead of Indonesia’s planned implementation of the law for non-food items in October 2026.”